 Aaron also takes an active role in pro bono opportunities.
 For example, Aaron has represented numerous juveniles at hearings to advocate for the proper placement of a minor following an arrest.
-He recently represented a defendant in a federal mortgage fraud case in the U.S. District Court for the Western District of Missouri.
-He also frequently presents to students at UMKC School of Law on various topics he encounters in his practice and judges moot-court competitions.
+He recently defended a juvenile charged with assault in Jackson County Family Court.
+He has also represented a defendant in a federal mortgage fraud case in the U.S. District Court for the Western District of Missouri.
+He also frequently guest lectures at UMKC School of Law and judges moot-court competitions.

 Aaron is a member of The Missouri Bar, American Bar Association, Missouri Organization of Defense Lawyers and Kansas City Metropolitan Bar Association.

-During law school, Aaron served as editor-in-chief of the UMKC Law Review.
-He also served as a student clerk to Judge Scott O. Wright of the U.S. District Court for the Western District of Missouri.
-In his second and third years of law school, Aaron was a teaching assistant in UMKC School of Law's Legal Research and Writing Program.
+In addition to being a teaching assistant and editor-in-chief of the UMKC Law Review during law school, Aaron served as a student clerk to Judge Scott O. Wright of the U.S. District Court for the Western District of Missouri.

 Scott Kaiser and Aaron Kirkland, Federal Courts Retain Jurisdiction over Individual Claims after Removal of Mass Action, Mass Torts Litigation (ABA Section of Litig., Chicago, Ill.), Fall/Winter 2009, at 26 View

 Aaron Kirkland, "You Got Fired?
 On Your Day Off?!": Challenging Termination of Employees for Personal Blogging Practices, 75 UMKC L. Rev. 545 (2006)

 Aaron is admitted to practice before the state courts of Missouri, the U.S. Court of Appeals for the Sixth Circuit, and the U.S. District Courts for the Northern District of Illinois, Eastern District of Michigan, Western District of Missouri, and Western District of New York.